EloMalakhi/boxweeper/README.md

 This is an open-source implementation of a game similar to the popular Windows game minesweeper.

-This game is implemented in Python and uses flask to create a dynamic 3D representation of a box system displayed on a web browser.
+This game is implemented in Python version 3.10 and uses flask to create a dynamic 3D representation of a box system displayed on a web browser.

 <h1>Installing flask</h1>
 This game is available for MacOS and Windows